0xAK/pinterest-downloader/README.md

 Usage:

 1 - Clone this repository or download the script.
-(Make sure to have python3, selenium & requests are installed)
+(Make sure to have python3, argparse & requests are installed)

 2 - Open your terminal or command prompt.